cdgrady21/cdgrady21.github.io/_pages/writing.md

 Some of my writing while at USAID was for public consumption.
 I've some of that writing here.

-*NOTE: The United States Agency for International Development hass been shut down, so the public links to these writings may break in the near future.*
+*NOTE: The United States Agency for International Development has been shut down, so the public links to these writings may break in the near future.*

 ### Monthly "Learning Digest" Newsletter
 [A Case for Democracy (Part 1): Public Goods Provision, Social Protections, Education, and Health.](https://content.govdelivery.com/accounts/USAIDHQ/bulletins/33a5081)